Please note that this policy was last updated on 10th January 2022.

 Working with Freelance Film Crew

 MidgieBite Media regularly works with freelance crew on larger projects.
 All freelancers we work with on set will be asked to complete (and provide proof of completion of) the ScreenSkills Coronavirus Basic Awareness on Production Training Course (more details below).
-When filming in Scotland, film crew should also download the Protect Scotland contact tracing app.
+When working in Scotland, all crew should also download and be familiar with the Protect Scotland contact tracing app.

 Freelancers will also be expected to wear a face-covering (except for when eating) and to carry hand-sanitiser at all times indoors.
 Freelance crew are also encouraged to maintain social distancing of 2 metres and regularly wash / sanitise their hands.
 Any equipment belonging to MidgieBite Media must be wiped down before and after use.